FortAwesome/Blog-Awesome/src/_posts/2014-07-09-help-give-font-awesome-major-upgrades.md

 author:       davegandy
 ---

-### TL;DR
+<h2 class="margin-top-none">TL;DR</h2>
 _3,000 [Black Tie Kickstarter](https://www.kickstarter.com/projects/232193852/font-awesome-black-tie) backers at any dollar amount gives the original Font Awesome major upgrades.
 Only 7 days left to back this project!_

 ## Thank You

-First of all, thank you to many of you for helping Black Tie reach its initial goal in just 6 days.
+First of all, thank you to so many of you for helping Black Tie reach its initial goal in just 6 days.
 I'm crazy excited to get started and make Black Tie awesome!

 Since launching this project, I’ve received some questions about the future of the original Font Awesome, as well as